treeverse/lakeFS/docs/enterprise/troubleshooting.md

 Redacted secrets are replaced by a `SHA512` hash of the value.
 This allows comparing them (e.g., between lakeFS and fluffy) without exposing the actual values.

-Although we've taken great care to clean the information `flare` collects of secrets, the process isn't perfect.
-We recommend manually reviewing the `flare`'s output before sharing them.

 ## Usage - Collect and Send Flare